keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 4.2.2

+- Add a better check for self-hosted licences.

 ### Version 4.2.1

 - Search now also works with the author's name, if the author is displayed. 👏 Thanks [@ayxos](https://github.com/ayxos) for pointing this out. ([#202](https://github.com/antoinejaussoin/retro-board/issues/202))